Monochrome-DEV/MonochromeEngine/README.md

-# Friday Night Funkin' - Psych Engine
+# Friday Night Funkin' - Psych Engine (but the funny)
-Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
-Also aiming to be an easier alternative to newbie coders.
+every single piece of new code that relates to shaders is stolen from strident engine because i had no idea what i was doing

+also flxtweens are good

+btw this was the build used in manny edition v3

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.

 Follow a Friday Night Funkin' source code compilation tutorial, after this you will need to install LuaJIT.

-To install LuaJIT do this: `haxelib git linc_luajit https://github.com/nebulazorua/linc_luajit` on a Command prompt/PowerShell
+To install LuaJIT do this: `haxelib git linc_luajit https://github.com/AndreiRudenko/linc_luajit ` on a Command prompt/PowerShell

 ...Or if you don't want your mod to be able to run .lua scripts, delete the "LUA_ALLOWED" line on Project.xml

-If you get an error about StatePointer when using Lua, run `haxelib remove linc_luajit` into Command Prompt/PowerShell, then re-install linc_luajit.

-If you want video support on your mod, simply do `haxelib install hxCodec` on a Command prompt/PowerShell

-otherwise, you can delete the "VIDEOS_ALLOWED" Line on Project.xml

 ## Credits:
 * Shadow Mario - Coding